-We mentioned five comparative disadvantages of using a cassette recorder to store information.
-These may be partly summarised by saying:

-You have to control the cassette recorder and keep track of the information on it.
+The main disadvantage of using a cassette recorder to store information is that you have to control the cassette recorder and keep track of the information on it.

 When using a disc this is all done for you by the 'Disc Filing System'.
-The disc filing system is a machine code program produced by the computer manufacturer.
-On the BBC computer it is stored in a special kind of memory inside the computer called 'Read Only Memory' or ROM.
+The Disc Filing System is a machine-code program produced by the computer manufacturer.
+On the BBC Microcomputer it is stored in a special kind of memory inside the computer called 'Read Only Memory' or ROM.
 The program is not lost when you switch the computer off.
 Once installed, it is always there.
 All the actions of the disc drive are controlled by the computer using this program.
-When you prepare new discs by formatting them this is done by the disc filing system.
-When you SAVE one of your BASIC programs the disc filing system does the following:
+When you prepare new discs by formatting them this is done by the Disc Filing System.
+When you SAVE one of your BASIC programs the Disc Filing System does the following:

--Starts the disc drive working.

-- ----Finds a free place on the disc big enough for your program. - -----Makes a note of where it put your program so as to be able to find ii again. - Moves the disc drive's read/write head accurately to the start of the first sector in the free space.

---Transfers a copy of your program from the RAM to the disc. - Stops the disc drive.
+- Starts the disc drive working. - Finds a free place on the disc big enough for your program. - Makes a note of where it put your program so as to be able to find it again. - Moves the disc drive's read/write head accurately to the start of the first sector in the free space. - Transfers a copy of your program from the RAM to the disc. - Stops the disc drive.